-Our newest purchase is a 72' Aerial Lift.
+Our newest purchase is a 72-foot Aerial Lift.
 This self-propelled lift has tracks on it similar to our miniature skid steer to better distribute the weight which reduces wear and tear on a yard as we drive through.
-The lift can fit through a 3 foot fence opening, and travel across uneven surfaces to reach trees in the far corners of a yard.
+The lift can fit through a 3-foot fence opening, and travel across uneven surfaces to reach trees in the far corners of a yard.
 We utilize this lift to increase safety for your property and for our crew.
 This also drastically decreases the time it would take to climb a tree for removal, which in turn alleviates some of the cost for the homeowner.

 Sometimes bucket trucks and scissor lifts just can't make it to a tree, but we don't mind climbing when we need to!
+As always, safety is our number one concern, especially when climbing.
+We strive to adhere to the requirements listed in the ANSI Z133 Safety Standard regarding aboriculture safety.

 In certain situations, a tree can be felled whole from the ground, decreasing not only the time it would take to get the tree on the ground, but also offering a safer alternative depending on the state of the tree.
 For example, an extremely dead tree or hollow tree might fall apart if we attempt to take it down in sections.
 In some cases, when it is perfectly safe, we may discuss the possibility of felling a whole tree to save time and decrease the cost for the homeowner.